 2. Cut Your Stock Down to a Manageable Size

-Many of us make the mistake of trying to perform a tight cut on such a large piece of material, making for a very difficult process.
-It can be near impossible to maneuver a massive band saw around a large piece of wood when trying to perform intricate cuts, so start with cutting your stock down to smaller and more manageable pieces.
+Many of us need help trying to perform a tight cut on such a large piece of material, making for a challenging process.
+When trying to achieve intricate cuts, it can be near impossible to maneuver a massive band saw around a large piece of wood, so start cutting your stock down to smaller and more manageable pieces.

 3. Use the Power of Relief Cuts

 When making a tight radius cut, your blade is more prone to binding.
 An old trick with woodworkers is to create a relief cut in their stock, preventing your blade from binding and drifting off the cut line.

 To do a relief cut, make a straight cut in your waste material right up to the line and then straight back out.
 This works well with any curve with a less than 2-inch radius.